BULL SALE

 Our experience has been that few bulls are found to be completely sterile.
 Whilst bulls who repeatedly fail BULLCHEKTM may not necessarily be sterile, they can at least be accurately described as having reduced &/or low fertility at that point in time.

 It could be that if given time, these bulls may ‘regain’ their fertility to test compliant to BULLCHECKTM standards.
-However, until such time, which may be indeterminate, that bull really has no place in a sale ring.
+However, until such time, which is often indeterminate, that bull really has no place in any sale ring.

 CLICK HERE for more in-depth detail about BULLCHECKTM (published by Australian Cattle Veterinarians).